 The 50 km road between Malaga airport and Ardales can be completed in less than 50 minutes by car.
-Find the cheapest car rental Malaga airport offers and see how to get from Malaga airport to Ardales.
+Check our prices for car rental at Malaga airport clicking here and see how to get from Malaga airport to Ardales.

 Town council: Pl. la Constitución 1, 29550